Prisca Chilufya

-Prisca Chilufya (born 8 June 1999) is a Zambian footballer who plays as a Forward for the Angel City FC in the National Women's Soccer League and for the Zambia women's national team.
+Prisca Chilufya (born 8 June 1999) is a Zambian women's professional footballer who plays as a Forward for Angel City FC in the National Women's Soccer League and Zambia women's national team.

 Club career

 Chilufya has played for Red Arrows.
 She was signed from Arrows to BIIK Kazygurt on a two-year deal in 2021, where she joined her Zambia teammate Racheal Kundananji.
 She featured in both of Kazygurt's games versus Bayern Munich in the 2020-1 UEFA Women's Champions League, in which they lost 9–1 on aggregate.

 She remained in the Kazakhstan Women's Football Championship for the beginning of the 2022/23 season with Tomiris Turan.
 She scored a double hat-trick and two assists in a single match in which Tomirus Turan beat Sdyusshor 10–1.

 Chilufya then returned to the Red Arrows for the remainder of the 2022/23 season where she scored 10 goals in 16 games.
 She then had a brief spell at Fatih Karagumruk.

 She signed a two-year contract with FC Juarez in summer 2023.

 Chilufya was acquired by the Orlando Pride, an NWSL team, on an immediate transfer.
 She signed a three-year contract, keeping her in Orlando through the 2027 season.
 Chilufya made her Pride debut as a substitute in the 2025 NWSL Challenge Cup, which was a defeat to the Washington Spirit on penalties.

 Chilufya was traded to Angel City FC on October 9, 2025 for $50,000 in 2025 intraleague transfer funds and a 2025 international roster spot.